iamdtang/skaterdav85.github.io/teaching/2019/itp405-final-project.md

   * 1 DELETE
 * POST and PATCH requests should have validation.
 If validation fails, the response should return a 422 HTTP status code with the body containing the validation errors
 * The GET request for a single resource and the DELETE request should respond with a 404 HTTP status code and an empty response body if the resource doesn't exist.
+* The DELETE request should not result in any orphaned records.
+An orphaned record is a record whose foreign key value references a non-existent primary key value.
-* Use an ORM for database access instead of building raw strings of SQL
+* Use Sequelize for database access
 * Use [dotenv](https://www.npmjs.com/package/dotenv) for sensitive data like API keys and credentials

 ## Part 3: Testing and Continuous Integration (CI)